 To learn more about each event and order free incentives, please visit:

-Walk+Roll to School Day is a global event that involves communities from more than 40 countries walking and rolling to school on the same day.
-This free, international event begins in October each year and is designed to encourage kids to get to and from school by walking, biking and rolling.
+- Walk+Roll to School Day is a global event that involves communities from more than 40 countries walking and rolling to school on the same day.
+This free takes place in October each year and is designed to encourage kids to get to and from school by walking, biking, and rolling.

 - Ruby Bridges Walk to School Day is the perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change.
 Ruby Bridges Walk to School Day gives children the opportunity to celebrate Ruby’s courage by walking to school.

 - Winter Walk+Roll to School Day encourages kids to walk and roll to school even in winter and all year round!

 - Earth Month is a celebration of the planet we live on.
 Host Walk+Roll events, and encourage students to learn more about how they can be kind to the Earth.